equinor/ert/docs/source/development.rst

     :width: 700px
     :alt: Everest architecture

-Every time an optimization instance is ran by a user the client component of the application spawns an instance of the server component is started either on a cluster node using LSF when the `queue_system` is defined to be *lsf* or on the client's machine when the `queue_system` is defined to be *local*.
+Every time an optimization instance is ran by a user, the client component of the application spawns an instance of the server component, which is started either on a cluster node using LSF (when the `queue_system` is defined to be *lsf*) or on the client's machine (when the `queue_system` is defined to be *local*).

 Communication between the two components is done via an HTTP API.